wasifsarwar/groot-ui/README.md

 ### Local Installation

-If you haven't already, head over to [groot backend] to install the back end application and get a API listener for your slack users started.
+If you haven't already done this, head over to [groot backend] to install the back end application and get a API listener for your slack users started.

 ```sh
 $ cd groot-ui